cattlepoint/cattlepoint-aer3-week5/README.md

 ## 10 points – Test pipeline with a Blue/Green deployment and a rolling update
 - The pipeline includes a Blue/Green deployment strategy via AWS::CodeDeployBlueGreen transform

+## 20 points – Design an application and infrastructure in AWS
+### Customer Relationship Management (CRM) Application:
+An internal CRM system that is used by the sales team of about 500 people worldwide to help them track all communications and relationships with their leads and clients.
+- This design confirms to the Twelve-Factor App methodology.
+- This design includes networking, security, and storage system functions.
+- This is a microservice architecture.
+- Elasticity, high availability, and fault tolerance is included.
+- The design uses EKS pods for containerization.